1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Illinois Energy Office Energy Efficiency Assessment Program is sponsored by Illinois EPA Office of Energy.
-This program awards funding to public housing authorities, local governments, or nonprofit organizations to conduct energy efficiency assessments at eligible properties.
-A completed assessment is a criterion for the Energy Efficiency Trust Fund Grant Program.
+This program awards funding to public housing authorities, local governments, or nonprofit organizations to conduct energy efficiency assessments at eligible properties in Illinois.
+A completed assessment can help identify areas for future investment and is a criterion for the Energy Efficiency Trust Fund Grant Program.

 Get alerted about grants like this